d12frosted/elpa-mirror/gnu/dtache-readme.txt

 1.1.5 Remote
 ╌╌╌╌╌╌╌╌╌╌╌╌

   Proper support for running session on a remote host.
+See the `Remote suppport' section of the README for further details on how to configure `dtache' to work for a remote host.

 1.1.6 Actions